 In terms of Specific Learning Outcomes, students should:

 1) Understand how various forms of early Jewish and Christian written, oral, musical, visual, and bodily expression contribute to human knowledge and experience.
-Students will become familiar with the ways in which early Jewish and Christian culture is expressed through literature (the New Testament and other early Jewish and Christian writings), performance (worship), and artifact (manuscripts and other artifacts).
+Students will become familiar with the ways in which early Jewish and Christian culture is expressed through literature (the New Testament and other early Jewish and Christian writings), performance (worship), and artifact (manuscripts, art, and other artifacts).
 (Compare Gen Ed SLO 1 above.)

 2) Utilize knowledge of various critical and theoretical frameworks to analyze and respond to early Christian works.
 Students will be introduced to the historical method and the goal of distinguishing between more and less probable accounts of past events with as much objectivity as possible.
-They will learn to use theories and methods employed in the academic study of the literature and history of early Christianity such as text, source, and redaction criticisms, as well as sociological approaches.
+They will learn to use theories and methods employed in the academic study of the literature and history of early Christianity such as text, source, and redaction criticisms, as well as sociological approaches and newer methodologies such as feminist and reader-response criticism.
 (Compare Gen Ed SLO 2 above.)

 3) Interpret early Christian texts and other cultural products in ways that reflect informed understanding of relevant contextual factors, including socio‐cultural influence and cultural traditions, perspectives, and behavioral patterns.
 Students will come to understand the unique ways of thinking, believing and acting developed by pagans, Jews, and Christians who interacted throughout the New Testament period.
 (Compare Gen Ed SLO 3 above.)